- General Information

 DEFAULTING THE TERMS OF THE INSTALLMENT PAYMENT PLAN OF REDEMPTION CONTRACT

-Failure to pay the minimum due, or failure to pay current taxes each year on or before April 10th, will default your installment plan of redemption.
+Failure to pay the minimum due, or failure to pay current taxes each year on or before April 10th, will default your installment plan of redemption, and the account will be recalculated to reinstate penalties on the total amount of defaulted taxes beginning with the original date of default.
 An installment plan of redemption CANNOT be re-started in the same fiscal year in which it defaulted.
 An installment plan of redemption CANNOT be re-started if the property has becomes subject to the tax collector's power to sell.

 If eligible, an installment plan of redemption can be initiated after July 1st of the fiscal year following the year the plan defaulted.
 The "Default Credit" (money previously paid while on the payment plan) cannot be used to start a new payment plan.
 That amount will be deducted from the balance after the initial 20% has been applied.